ravikandhadai/swift/Logging/CompilerDevelopmentPost.md

 }
 ```

-The formatting options that can be paired with a type is fixed by the
-definition of the interpolation functions for the type.
+The formatting options that can be paired with a type is fixed by the definition of the interpolation functions for the type.
 This provides more type safety than the existing APIs, where formatting options such as `time_t` are specified as strings.
-The interpolated values can also be user-defined types and can also accept user-defined
-options much like the natively defined types, provided the logging API has been
-appropriately extended to handle the user-defined type.
+The interpolated values can also be user-defined types and can also accept user-defined options much like the natively defined types, provided the logging API has been appropriately extended to handle the user-defined type.

 **Formatting options are required to be static i.e., compile-time known values**

 An important requirement of the API is that the formatting options must be compile-time constants.
-If the enum cases accept parameters (e.g. like `.decimal(2)`), those parameters should also be
-compile-time constants.
-This is necessary as the logging system requires the format string to be a static string
-in the compiled binary.
+If the enum cases accept parameters (e.g. like `.decimal(2)`), those parameters should also be compile-time constants.
+This is necessary as the logging system requires the format string to be a static string in the compiled binary.
 (This is essential for performance as well as for enforcing a privacy policy.)
-We propose to generate a compiler error if this restriction is violated.
+We propose to generate a compiler error if this requirement is violated.

 ## Logging API Implementation Model

-We propose to implement `osLog` in the standard library but make it extensible by Swift users.
+We propose to implement `osLog` as a Swift program and make it extensible by Swift users.
 The details described here would be relevant for users interested in creating such extensions.

 As a running example, consider a call: `osLog("Login time: \(private: currentTime, .time)")`.
-The implementation described below will construct a format string of the form: `"Login time: %{private,time_t}d"`
-and a buffer consisting of the bytes of the interpolated expression: `currentTime`, and will invoke the C logging ABIs with these values.
+The implementation described below will construct a format string of the form: `"Login time: %{private,time_t}ld"` and a buffer consisting of the bytes of the interpolated expression: `currentTime`, and will invoke the C logging ABIs with these values.

-We define `osLog` as a function that accepts a custom string interpolation type:
-`PackedLogMsg`, which conforms to the string interpolation protocol: [`ExpressibleByStringInterpolation` protocol](https://github.com/apple/swift-evolution/blob/master/proposals/0228-fix-expressiblebystringinterpolation.md).
-When a string interpolation is passed to the `osLog` function,
-the compiler would generate code to create an instance of `PackedLogMsg`
+We define `osLog` as a function that accepts a struct: `PackedLogMsg`, which conforms to the string interpolation protocol: [`ExpressibleByStringInterpolation` protocol](https://github.com/apple/swift-evolution/blob/master/proposals/0228-fix-expressiblebystringinterpolation.md).
+When a string interpolation is passed to the `osLog` function, the compiler would generate code to create an instance of `PackedLogMsg`
-and invoke a sequence of methods on it passing the literal and interpolated
-parts of the string interpolation.
+and invoke a sequence of methods on it passing the literal and interpolated parts of the string interpolation.
-For example, the sequence of calls generated by the compiler for the call
-`osLog("Login time: \(private: currentTime, .time)")` is similar to the code shown below:
+For example, the sequence of calls generated by the compiler for the call `osLog("Login time: \(private: currentTime, .time)")` is similar to the code shown below:

   ```swift
   var stringInterpol = PackedLogMsg.StringInterpolation(literalCapacity: 12, interpolationCount: 1)